bessinnica/Loc-markdig-azuredocs-test/articles/app-service/app-service-deploy-complex-application-predictably.md

 1. Navigate to the [ToDoApp](https://github.com/azure-appservice-samples/ToDoApp) App Service sample.
 2. In readme.md, click **Deploy to Azure**.
 3. You’re taken to the [deploy-to-azure](https://deploy.azure.com) site and asked to input deployment parameters.
 Notice that most of the fields are populated with the repository name and some random strings for you.
 You can change all the fields if you want, but the only things you have to enter are the SQL Server administrative login and the password, then click **Next**.

    ![](./media/app-service-deploy-complex-application-predictably/gettemplate-1-deploybuttonui.png)
-4. Next, click **Deploy** to start the deployment process.
-Once the process runs to completion, click the http://todoapp*XXXX*.azurewebsites.net link to browse the deployed application.
+4. Next, click <strong>Deploy</strong> to start the deployment process.
+Once the process runs to completion, click the http://todoapp<em>XXXX</em>.azurewebsites.net link to browse the deployed application.

    ![](./media/app-service-deploy-complex-application-predictably/gettemplate-2-deployprogress.png)

    The UI would be a little slow when you first browse to it because the apps are just starting up, but convince yourself that it’s a fully-functional application.
 5. Back in the Deploy page, click the **Manage** link to see the new application in the Azure Portal.
 6. In the **Essentials** dropdown, click the resource group link.
 Note also that the web app is already connected to the GitHub repository under **External Project**.

    ![](./media/app-service-deploy-complex-application-predictably/gettemplate-3-portalresourcegroup.png)
 7. In the resource group blade, note that there are already two web apps and one SQL Database in the resource group.

    ![](./media/app-service-deploy-complex-application-predictably/gettemplate-4-portalresourcegroupclicked.png)

 Everything that you just saw in a few short minutes is a fully deployed two-microservice application, with all the components, dependencies, settings, database, and continuous publishing, set up by an automated orchestration in Azure Resource Manager.
 All this was done by two things: